Cell type annotation

 Clustering is an unsupervised learning procedure that is used to empirically define groups of cells with similar expression profiles.
 Its primary purpose is to summarize complex scRNA-seq data into a digestible format for human interpretation.
 This allows us to describe population heterogeneity in terms of discrete labels that are easily understood, rather than attempting to comprehend the high-dimensional manifold on which the cells truly reside.
 After annotation based on marker genes, the clusters can be treated as proxies for more abstract biological concepts such as cell types or states.

-Popularized by its use in Seurat, graph-based clustering is a flexible and scalable technique for clustering large scRNA-seq datasets.
+Graph-based clustering is a flexible and scalable technique for identifying coherent groups of cells in large scRNA-seq datasets.
 We first build a graph where each node is a cell that is connected to its nearest neighbors in the high-dimensional space.
 Edges are weighted based on the similarity between the cells involved, with higher weight given to cells that are more closely related.
 We then apply algorithms to identify “communities” of cells that are more connected to cells in the same community than they are to cells of different communities.
 Each community represents a cluster that we can use for downstream interpretation.

 Here, we use the clusterCells() function from the scran package to perform graph-based clustering using the Louvain algorithm for community detection.
 All calculations are performed using the top PCs to take advantage of data compression and denoising.
 This function returns a vector containing cluster assignments for each cell in our SingleCellExperiment object.
 We use the colLabels() function to assign the cluster labels as a factor in the column data.